DjangoGirls/tutorial/try_python/README.md

     >>> []
     []

 Yes, it's empty.
 Not very useful, right?
 Let's create a list of lottery numbers.
-We don't want to repear ourselves all the time, so we will put it in a variable, too:
+We don't want to repeat ourselves all the time, so we will put it in a variable, too:

     >>> lottery = [3, 42, 12, 19, 30, 59]

 All right, we have a list!
 What can we do with it?
 Let's see how many lottery numbers there is in a list.
 Do you have an idea which method you should use for that?
-You've know this already!
+You know this already!

     >>> len(lottery)
     6

 Yes! `len` can give you a number of objects in a list.
 Handy, right?
-Let's sort this list now.
+Maybe we will sort it now:

     >>> lottery.sort()

 This doesn't return anything... because we didn't print it!
-Let's try this:
+Try this:

     >>> print(lottery)
     [3, 12, 19, 30, 42, 59]